Dongpo pork

 Dongpo pork (东坡肉 (東坡肉, dōngpōròu)), also known as Dongpo meat, is a Hangzhou dish made by pan-frying and then red-cooking pork belly.
-The pork is typically cut into thick, approximately 5 centimeter (2.0 inch) squares, with an even distribution of fat and lean meat, whilst retaining the skin.
+The pork is typically cut into thick, approximately 5 cm squares, with an even distribution of fat and lean meat, whilst retaining the skin.
 The texture is tender and juicy without being excessively greasy, accompanied by a fragrant aroma of wine.
 The dish is named in honor of Su Dongpo (Su Shi), a distinguished Song Dynasty poet and gastronome.